 Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Muller Thurgau.

-Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Bacchus.
+All this success, of course, would be nothing without the wine itself, and Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Bacchus.
 This, along with cultivation methods adopted from the world’s most modern winemakers, gives a strong international flavour to the vineyards.

 In 2017, after a yearlong project of rebranding, Three Choirs are proud to announce new labels for their award-winning wines.
 Designed by local illustrator Jane Randfield, the labels feature beautiful drawings of the English vineyard and its surrounding countryside.

 "I wanted to show the undulating landscape, the backdrop of the Welsh Black Mountains and the Malvern Hills as well as the flora and fauna that thrives with the vines.”
 Jane explains.

 With a constant focus on innovation and multiple award wins (including the first gold medal at Vinexpo in Bordeaux to be awarded to an English vineyard and a Trip Advisor Certificate of Excellence), Managing Director at Three Choirs, Thomas Shaw, says; "It is great to be packaging our wine with a label that truly reflects the provenance of our produce.
 English Wine deserves its own identity and Three Choirs is proud to be the first major English Vineyard to fully embrace our English Heritage on the bottle."